 - Try to detangle hair only when saturated with conditioner as dry combing or brushing can lead to breakage

 - Avoid dry combing as much as possible when styling.
 Using your fingers when styling is much gentler on the hair and minimises breakage.
-There are many styles that can be done without combing the hair.
-It just takes some practice and imagination!

 - Covering hair before bed stops the hair from rubbing against the pillow and breaking off.

 - Protective styling, such as buns, braids, twists or any style that tucks away the ends of your hair, is a great way to retain length as it protects your ends from damage and breakage.